Phazorknight/Cogito/COGITO/Readme.md

 ### Scene set-up
-To fully work, you need 3 Prefab Scenes in your scene + the following references set up in their inspector:
+To fully work, you need 3 Prefab Scenes in your scene + the following references set up in their inspector.
+These nodes should be in this order in the scene tree:
 - player.tscn
   - Reference to Pause Menu node
   - Reference to Player_HUD node